top of page

 open bible in open hands_edited.png

 Now the Lord is showing us what is in His hands.
 It is a "little book".
 1 John 3:11: "For this is the message that ye heard from the beginning..."
-And 1 John 1:5 states: "This then is the message which we have heard of Him, and declare unto you..."
+1 John 1:5 states: "This then is the message which we have heard of Him, and declare unto you..."
 This is the Word of God.
 God's Word is indeed a little book compared to the Book of Life.
 John 21:25 says: "And there are also many other things which Jesus did, the which, if they should be written every one, I suppose that even the world itself could not contain the books that should be written."
 God has given us His Word from Genesis, the beginning of time, until Revelation - the end of time.

 VERSE 3: (Chapter 10)